-Let’s take a closer look at how you can plan the most cost-effective route for your vessel, taking into account bunker costs, weather and nautical charts and everything needed really, in six simple ways:
+Let’s take a closer look at how you can plan the most cost-effective route for your vessel, taking into account bunker costs, weather and nautical charts and everything needed really, in seven simple ways:

 1. Employ an easy-to-use Voyage Planner

 We know how professionals working in the fleet operation management sector need to receive optimised route suggestions for Port-to-Port passages.
-For this reason, our team is able to provide you with actionable intelligence based on accumulated historical data of the most common paths followed by other vessels.
+For this reason, our team is able to provide you with actionable intelligence based on accumulated historical data on the most common paths followed by other vessels.

 What does this Voyage Planner feature really offer?

-First, a user may predict an accurate ETA (Estimated Time of Arrival) and ETD (Estimated Time of Departure) for each leg; secondly, but most importantly, it allows you to set up speed, consumption, bunkers price in order to estimate TCE (Time Charter Equivalent) or Asking Freight rates for voyages, with an easy-to-use built-in calculator; trust powerful AIS analytics that does all the work for you.
+First, a user may predict an accurate ETA (Estimated Time of Arrival) and ETD (Estimated Time of Departure) for each leg; secondly, but most importantly, it allows you to set up speed, consumption, and bunker price in order to estimate TCE (Time Charter Equivalent) or Asking Freight rates for voyages, with an easy-to-use built-in calculator; trust powerful AIS analytics that does all the work for you.

 Estimate profitability and monitor the voyage progress to decide on the most efficient route your vessel will follow next.